Blog

 The law requires you to meet annual building emissions limits with energy conservation measures that are specific to your business and building type.
 Here are some examples of measures that may be required:

-1. Adjusting temperature set points for heating and hot water to reflect appropriate space
+1. Adjusting temperature set points for heating and hot water to reflect appropriate spaceoccupancy and facility requirements.

 2. Repairing all heating system leaks.